andresromerodev/portfolio/pages/posts/extracting-amazon-product-data.md

   className="next-image"
 />

 This is where Selenium comes into play.
-By employing the Chrome web driver, each data extraction is conducted through a new browser session, which Amazon interprets as a regular activity.
+By employing a web driver, each data extraction is conducted through a new browser session, which Amazon interprets as a regular activity.

 ## Numerous Product Pages on Amazon Feature Diverse and Varied Sections